MoniPar/booklist_generator/README.md

         - if an input has been submitted,
         - if the input contains two values (surname, name),
-        - if each of the two values is 3 or more characters long,
+        - if each of the two values is more than 3 and less than 15 charaters long,
         - if each value consists of letters including:
             - white space (e.g. Anne Marie) and
             - special characters like apostrophy (e.g. O'Conor),